Understanding the cache in Storage Spaces Direct

 The following video goes into details on how caching works for Storage Spaces Direct, as well as other design considerations.

 Storage Spaces Direct design considerations

 Drive types and deployment options

-Storage Spaces Direct currently works with three types of storage devices:
+Storage Spaces Direct currently works with four types of storage devices:

-These can be combined in six ways, which we group into two categories: "all-flash" and "hybrid".
+These can be combined in various ways, which we group into two categories: "all-flash" and "hybrid".

 All-flash deployment possibilities